-0 No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e. √ Yes.
-State or local government providers receive payment for waiver services.
-Complete item 1-3-e.
+$\circ$ No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e.
+Yes.
+State or local government providers receive payment for waiver service item I-3-e .
 Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish.
-Complete item I-3-e .
+Complete item I-3-e.
 Some local Health Departments provide Respite Care services due to a lack of qualified providers in their area to meet the needs of the participants receiving these services.